SlowDash integrates Python scripts written by users, with features including:

 plugin would be loaded onto the Ethernet node.

 Each node constructor takes parameters.
-In this example, the ethernet
+In this example, the Ethernet

-node, which sends and receives data to/from the ethernet, takes the
+node, which sends and receives data to/from the Ethernet, takes the

 host/IP and port parameters, and a SCPI command node, which is bound to